haraldpdl/oscommerce_website/README.md

     db_table_prefix = "osc_"
     db_server_persistent_connections = "false"
     store_sessions = "Database"
+    community_api_key = ""
+    community_api_module = ""
+    community_api_address = ""
+    cron_key = ""

+The following SQL file needs to be imported into the installation database to create the tables for the website:

+    osCommerce/OM/Custom/Site/Website/Setup/SQL/mysql.sql

-The website is accessed with the following URL:
+The website can then be accessed with the following URL:

     http://your-server/oscommerce/index.php?Website

+The "Website" part in "index.php?Website" can be removed by making it the default Site.
+In osCommerce/OM/Config/settings.ini change default_site in the OSCOM group to "Website".

 Feedback
 ---------